The introduction of bootstrap parameters in KubeVela controller are listed as below

 - perf-enabled: Use this flag if you would like to check time costs for different stages when reconciling applications.
 Switch it off to simplify loggings.

 Several sets of recommended parameter configurations are enclosed in section Performance Fine-tuning.

 XXX.
 There are a list of feature gates allow you to enable advanced features or alpha features.

 - AuthenticateApplication: enable the authentication for application.

 - ZstdResourceTracker: enables the zstd compression for ResourceTracker.
 It can be useful if you have large application that needs to dispatch lots of resources or large resources (like CRD or huge ConfigMap), which at the cost of slower processing speed due to the extra overhead for compression and decompression.
+Default to true.

 - ApplyOnce: enable the apply-once feature for all applications.
 If enabled, no StateKeep will be run, ResourceTracker will also disable the storage of all resource data, only metadata will be kept.

 - MultiStageComponentApply: enable multi-stage feature for component.
 If enabled, the dispatch of manifests is performed in batches according to the stage.

 - ApplyResourceByUpdate: enforces the modification of resource through update requests.
 If not set, the resource modification will use patch requests (three-way-strategy-merge-patch).
 The side effect of enabling this feature is that the request traffic will increase due to the increase of bytes transferred and the more frequent resource mutation failure due to the potential conflicts.
 If set, KubeVela controller will enforce strong restriction on the managed resource that external system would be unable to make modifications to the KubeVela managed resource.
 In other words, no merge for modifications from multiple sources.
 Only KubeVela keeps the Source-of-Truth for the resource.